With Thanksgiving upon us once more, I thought I’d dedicate some blog space to the handful of Thanksgiving animated specials that’ve aired.

 On TV/home video

-ABC airs this special annually during November.
+ABC aired this special annually during November until 2020.

 “A Charlie Brown Thanksgiving” is on several DVD releases, including: